Here is a refresher on how to help you make nutritious, safe and healthy food selections for you and your family.

 - A valuable suggestion from the presenter was to look up the PAN Dirty Dozen fruits and vegetables online (both the link and the list is at the end of this article).
 These are fruits and vegetables with the highest pesticide residuals.

-- A time saving suggestion each time you shop, was to read one or two labels of products you purchase frequently and also compare them to other similar products.
+- A time-saving suggestion each time you shop, was to read one or two labels of products you buy often and compare them to other similar products.
 Switch to the “healthiest” and try a few more next time.